 Sugo IT, Bulimba: Want a truly memorable pizza experience?
 Head to this Oxford Street institution and sink your teeth into its vedura pizza with smoked sugo, grilled capsicum, black olive, smoked eggplant and basil, or its anatra pizza with confit duck, mozzarella, caramelised pear, parmesan and rocket.
 You won’t be disappointed.

 Stone & Brew, Highgate Hill: Take a walk on the wild side at Stone & Brew, a killer spot that’s not afraid to experiment.
 The carefully crafted bases (that go through a 24-hour fermentation process) are topped with combos like blue-vein cheese and anchovies, oven-roasted lamb, chicken carbonara and wild mushrooms.

 Honourable mentions: A list like this is bound to be divisive, but Brisbane is flush with primo pizza spots beyond what is featured on this list.
-Other top-notch pizzerias include Il Forno in Sandgate, Tocco Italiano in Chelmer, Nonna’s Nightmare in West End, Mr Badger’s in Woolloongabba, Casa Cibo in Chermside, Osteria Epoca in Yeronga, Mr Chester Wine Bar in Fortitude Valley, Corbett & Claude in The City and Everton Park, Il Posto and La Pinsa in Paddington, Popolo in South Bank, Tinderbox in Fortitude Valley, Pizzeria 1760 in Yeronga, Italian Street Kitchen in West End and Newstead, Giallo in Carina, and Amalfi Pizzeria in Clayfield.
+Other top-notch pizzerias include Il Forno in Sandgate, Tocco Italiano in Chelmer, Nonna’s Nightmare in West End, Mr Badger’s in Woolloongabba, Casa Cibo in Chermside, Osteria Epoca in Yeronga, munja pizza in Wynnum, Corbett & Claude in The City and Everton Park, Il Posto and La Pinsa in Paddington, Popolo in South Bank, Italia Lane and Tinderbox in Fortitude Valley, Pizzeria 1760 in Yeronga, Italian Street Kitchen in West End and Newstead, Giallo in Carina, and Amalfi Pizzeria in Clayfield.